jake-dame/reductor/notes/notebook.md

 ## Other

-Half a byte (4 bites) is called a nibble or quartet or just half-byte
+Half a byte (4 bites) is called a nibble or quartet or just half-byte. or nybble or nybl (according to wikipedia, to mimic byte's use of y)

+Inner classes in Java are members just like methods and fields.
+They CAN access their parents methods and fields if they are NOT static.
+If they are static (which members can be marked as, but not top-level classes), then they can be instantiated without needed to be tied to some instance of the parent class.

 Looking through the Track implementation literally looks like a 6012 assignment